By James Razko

 Atomic Habits offers brilliantly simple strategies to transform the reader’s life from the inside out with tools to methodically update our habit library.
 Like atomic energy, Atomic Habits has the potential to unleash great power.

-In this Summary you will learn:
+In this Summary of Atomic Habits you will learn:

 - How habits form